Limits & FAQ for Git integration with Databricks Git folders

 Can I export a repo?

 You can export notebooks, folders, or an entire repo.
-You cannot export non-notebook files, and if you export an entire repo, non-notebook files are not included.
-To export, use Databricks CLI - workspace export or the Workspace API.
+You cannot export non-notebook files.
+If you export an entire repo, non-notebook files are not included.
+To export, use the workspace export command in the Databricks CLI or use the Workspace API.

 Security, authentication, and tokens